dtsulik/homelab-monorepo/README.md

 CICD is done with Dagger in Golang.
 Deployment will be done with either talking directly to k8s api to ArgoCD api.
 Since this is a monorepo we can forgo the usual gitops repo and have the cicd code talk to relevant deployment API.
 (Still not as clean as GitOps, needs more investigation).

+## TODO
+- All services are missing structured reponse
+- All services are missing metrics
+- All services are missing tracing

 ## MISC

 ```bash